-The extra factors of S in the definition of the spin-spin interaction parameter λ , i.e. a spin-spin interaction 2 λ (S_z2 - S2/3), is a correction for the special normalization assumed for eQq.
+The extra factors of S in the definition of the spin-spin interaction parameter λ , i.e. a spin-spin interaction 2λ $(S_z^2 - S^2/3)$, is a correction for the special normalization assumed for eQq.

-SPECIAL CONSIDERATIONS FOR I-doubled STATES:
+SPECIAL CONSIDERATIONS FOR l-doubled STATES:

-The l-doubled states must be specified in adjacent pairs.
-There are two common situations: (1) an n-fold internal rotor with no operators connecting states of differing σ and all K having the same nuclear spin states, (2) an n-fold symmetric rotor in a degenerate excited state.
-In the first case, the states with values of $(\sigma \mod n) = 0$ or n/2can be treated as l = 0 states, and the other degenerate σ can be treated as $l = \pm 1$ states.
-In either case, values of MOD(EWT1, n) = 0 or = n/2 will be excluded from further discussion here because the states are not l-doubled.
-The states with l = MOD(EWT1, n)< n/2 (and l > 0) are those with K l > 0.
-Paired states with EWT1' = n - EWT1 are those with K = 0.
+There are three common situations: (1)l-doubled states in linear molecules, (2) an n-fold internal rotor with no operators connecting states of differing σ and all K having the same nuclear spin states, (3) an n-fold symmetric rotor in a degenerate excited state.
+In case (1), l correlates with K in the asymmetric rotor and no special basis is needed.
+See Special Considerations for Linear Molecules.)
+For the other two cases, the l-doubled states must be specified in adjacent pairs using EWT1.
+In case (2), the states with values of (σ mod n) = 0 or n /2 can be treated as l = 0 states, and the other degenerate σ can be treated as $l = \pm 1$ states.
+Values of MOD(EWT1, n) = 0 or = n / 2 designate special pairs of states that may be useful for more complicated situations involving two vibronic angular momentum that sum to 0 or n / 2.
+The states with l = MOD(EWT1, n) < n / 2 (and l > 0) are those with K l > 0.
+Paired states with EWT1' = n - EWT1 are those with K l < 0.
 The sign of K represents the parity, as in the non l-doubled states.
-Parameters for operators should be only specified between pairs of vibrational states (0, 0), (0, l), (l, 0), (l, l), (l, -l), and (-l, l) with l > 0.
-Specifications for parameters for operators between pairs of vibrational states with (0,-l), (-l, 0), and (-l, -l) are ignored and the parameters assumed equal to their counterpart.
-If either EWT1 \leq n or EWT1 \geq n for both states and if the parameter would normally be implicitly imaginary (i.e. operators odd-order in angular momentum for the Hamiltonian, or even-order for the dipole moment), then the parameter is assumed to be real and the rotational operator is multiplied by the sign of l.
+Parameters for operators should be only specified between pairs of vibrational states with (l + l') ≤ 0 are ignored and the parameters assumed equal to their counterpart.
+If either EWT1 < n or EWT1 \geq n for both states and if the parameter would normally be implicitly imaginary (i.e. operators odd-order in angular momentum for the Hamiltonian, or even-order for the dipole moment), then the parameter is assumed to be real and the rotational operator is multiplied by the sign of l.
 If EWT1 < n for one state and EWT1 \geq n for the other state and if the parameter would normally be implicitly real (i.e. operators even-order in angular momentum for the Hamiltonian, or odd-order for the dipole moment), then the rotational operator is multiplied by the sign of l.